-The CAP is gravely concerned about potential safety implications if the release of research results directly to participants is permitted.
-This proposal could create a loop-hole which allows a large variety of research labs of unknown provenance and lacking any oversight for testing quality to generate ACTIONABLE results directly to participants without any guarantee of medical oversight or judgment.
-It is not clear from the proposal how a "research" laboratory would be defined nor what oversight would be in place to ensure that the research laboratory was providing accurate results.
+The CAP is gravely concerned about potential patient safety implications if the release of research results directly to participants is permitted.
+This proposal could create a loophole which allows for a large variety of research labs of unknown provenance and lacking any oversight for testing quality to generate ACTIONABLE results directly to participants without any guarantee of medical oversight or judgment.
 The potential for misunderstanding and misuse of test information by participants is significant.
-Participants with access to this information without any medical guidance may have unnecessary treatments or even avoid known beneficial health decisions (e.g., smoking cessation, alcohol abstinence, weight loss).
+Participants with access to this information without any medical guidance may have unnecessary treatments or even avoid known beneficial health decisions (eg, smoking cessation, alcohol abstinence, weight loss).